 The purpose of this cookbook is to illustrate practical ways to approach and implement many aspects of compositions.
-This chapter provides examples of workflows that are typically used in Post Producer applications.
+This chapter provides examples of workflows that are typically used in Post Producer visual effects applications.

 - Fade to Black

 - Basic Image Overlays

 - Animating Image Overlays

 - Image Scaling and Placement

+- Applying Overlays at Various Times

+- Creating a Looping Overlay

 - Creating a Squeezeback